Traezar/Libft/README.md

 #  Libft
-T his Library is the first project of the 42 cursus.
-42 has a rule in which you are not a llowed to use code you did not write.
+This Library is the first project of the 42 cursus.
+42 has a rule in which you are not allowed to use code you did not write.
 Libft stands for Library Forty-Two.
 I assume:)

-D isclaimer : THIS WILL NOT WORK ON WINDOWS.
+Disclaimer : THIS WILL NOT WORK ON WINDOWS.

 ## List of functions implemented
 - ft_atoi